 The use of any deterrents by the contractor designed to prevent birds from nesting, shall be approved by the RCE with coordination from the ESO Compliance Division.
 The cost for any contractor provided deterrents will be provided at no additional cost to SCDOT.

-The CONTRACTOR, in coordination with SCDOT, shall comply with this commitment.
-The CONTRACTOR is advised that this commitment applies to existing, temporary, and new structures including but not limited to bridges, box culverts, and large diameter pipes.
+The Contractor shall comply with this commitment.
+The Contractor is advised that this commitment applies to existing, temporary, and new structures.